Does Creatine Make You Bloated?

 Creatine is hands down one of the most popular ergogenic aids on the market and has been used by athletes, bodybuilders, and powerlifters for decades because of its stellar muscle-building, power-generating properties.

 And while creatine has a lot to offer for anyone looking to up their performance gains, it sometimes comes at a cost—that is, bloating.
 Creatine bloating is a typical side effect accompanying creatine supplementation and is caused by increased water retention in skeletal muscles.
+This water retention can also lead to weight gain, which is a common concern among users.

 While it isn’t a sure-fire side effect for everyone that uses creatine, for those that get the short end of the stick, there are ways to prevent it from happening.